 Why All the Talk about Back-Alley Abortions?

 Pro-abortionists continue to make this claim even after Roe v.
 Wade, only their purpose now is to fight any and all restrictions on abortion “rights.”
-For example, when the Hyde Amendment limiting federal payments for abortion went into effect in 1976, the American Civil Liberties Union made the absurd claim, “Hundreds of women this year will die because they cannot afford an abortion.”1 Recently, columnist Ellen Goodman breathlessly proclaimed, “After all, those of us who remember when birth control was illegal and when 10,000 American women a year died from illegal abortions don’t have to imagine a world without choices.
-We were there.”2 Senator Barbara Boxer [D-CA], said that “You have to know that it is estimated that there were up to 1.2 million illegal abortions every year, so this 5,000 is four-tenths of 1 percent.
-I think it’s actually an understated number.
-I personally believe it’s higher than that, given the fact that these were back-alley, and a lot of them done in unsanitary situations.”3
+For example, when the Hyde Amendment limiting federal payments for abortion went into effect in 1976, the American Civil Liberties Union made the absurd claim, “Hundreds of women this year will die because they cannot afford an abortion.”1 More recently, columnist Ellen Goodman breathlessly proclaimed, “After all, those of us who remember when birth control was illegal and when 10,000 American women a year died from illegal abortions don’t have to imagine a world without choices.
+We were there.”2 Senator Barbara Boxer [D-CA], said:

 The actual Centers for Disease Control (CDC) figures on deaths caused by abortions, both legal and illegal, for those years immediately before Roe v.
 Wade (1973) were 90 deaths in 1970, 83 deaths in 1971, and 90 deaths in 1972.
 In 1974, there were 54 recorded deaths and in 1975 there were 49.

 When confronted with these figures, pro-abortionists usually fall back on lurid descriptions of back-alley abortions done by drunk butchers to helpless women before Roe v.
 Wade.
 Sherry Matulis raved: